- Discover an approach that can expand your credibility as a marketing leader and general manager — cut costs prior to being asked to

 Today, marketing is becoming more of a house of processes and a profit center than a traditional cost center.
 But historically, CEOs and CFOs have viewed marketing as a cost center and slush fund with discretionary budget dollars available to cut when needed as performance and priorities change.
 Sound familiar?

 Countless marketing leaders have reinforced that view, frequently asking for more budget without also demonstrating a facile corporate stewardship of the budget dollars to which they were entrusted.
 How often have you shown ways to cut marketing spending and become more effective?
 There are a number of situations where you can do this:

-- Among SiriusDecisions clients, we have seen a tremendous amount of wasted content.
+- Among SiriusDecisions clients, there has been a tremendous amount of wasted content.
 We estimate that 70 percent of all content created is wasted, either because it’s ineffective with customers and sales, or because it cannot be accessed when needed.
-As a CMO, I have actually lived this reality.
+As a CMO at Straumann, I have actually lived this reality.
 We deployed a content usage study and reduced the number of content pieces in play from 149 to 39, creating customer-centric content that was far more effective with customers and sales.
 We saved more than $500,000 annually in printing, postage, and shipping.
 We improved access to the content and enjoyed consistent communication of the brand and explanations of how the products fit into customers’ needs and eased their pain points.

 - As a new CMO, look at how many agencies are used across the company.
 How many have mixed messages or inconsistent articulation of the brand?
 Find areas where customers are bombarded with communications across multiple divisions.
 Examine areas where staff competencies are not leveraged across the organization or are duplicated across multiple divisions in silos.
 Reducing the number of agencies allows the organization to cut costs and become more effective.